MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 **Access Permissions**

-The ServiceNow connector supports access permissions visible to ‘Everyone’ or ‘Only people with access to content in data source’.
+The ServiceNow connector supports access permissions visible to "Everyone" or "Only people with access to content in data source".
 Indexed data appears in results and is visible to all users in the organization or users who have access to them via user criteria permission respectively.
 Choose the one that is most appropriate for your organization.

 If a knowledge article isn't enabled with a user criterion, it appears in results of everyone in the organization.